Exemestane is a hormonal therapy drug used to treat breast cancer.

 Loss of appetite

-Diarrhoea is usually mild.
-If it doesn’t get better, your doctor can prescribe drugs to control it.
-Make sure you drink at least 2 litres (3½ pints) of fluid every day if you have diarrhoea.
+This is usually mild.
+If it does not get better, your doctor, nurse or pharmacist can prescribe drugs to control it.
+If you have diarrhoea, make sure you drink at least 2 litres (3½ pints) of fluids every day.

 This treatment may affect your skin.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.
 The treatment may cause a rash, which may be itchy.